zamanapp/prayers-call/docs/guide/one-time-calculator.md

 ### setCalculationOptions

-This method allow you to change the configuration of a calculator instance without the need for creating a new one. accepts a `newConfig` param of `Partial<CalculationsConfig>` type.
-For configuration options, refer to the [Config](../config.md) section.
+Allows you to update the calculator's configuration without creating a new instance.
+Accepts a `newConfig` param of type `Partial<CalculationsConfig>`.

+For configuration details, refer to the [Config](../config.md) section.

 ```ts
 import { Methods, StaticCalculator } from 'prayer-call'